lawrennd/snippets/_information/includes/the-matrix-exponential-family.md

 \newslide{Faithful States}

+\narration{And the faithful states, the ones where $\rho$ is strictly positive definite, are the interior of this family.
+The boundary consists of pure states, and the BKM metric diverges at the boundary.
+This is what makes the pure-state origin special — it is infinitely distant in the BKM metric.}

 \notes{A density matrix $\rho$ is *faithful* if it is strictly positive definite, $\rho > 0$, meaning every eigenvalue is strictly positive.
 Every member of the matrix exponential family is faithful: since the matrix exponential $\exp(A)$ is positive definite for any Hermitian $A$, the density matrix $\rho(\boldsymbol{\theta})$ has strictly positive eigenvalues for all finite $\boldsymbol{\theta}$.

 Faithfulness matters for two reasons.
 First, the BKM metric $G(\boldsymbol{\theta})$ is only well-defined for faithful states — it involves expressions of the form $\int_0^1 \text{tr}(\rho^t A \rho^{1-t} B)\,\text{d}t$ that are singular when $\rho$ has a zero eigenvalue.
 Second, faithful states are the *interior* of the set of density matrices; pure states ($S(\rho) = 0$, rank 1) lie on the boundary.
 As a sequence of faithful states approaches a pure state, the natural parameters $\boldsymbol{\theta}$ diverge and the BKM metric degenerates.
 This is precisely why the LME origin — a pure state — lies at infinite BKM distance from any interior point and is unreachable in finite game time.}